 The research will explore the feasibility and acceptability of using digital story telling in dementia care environments and identify what end users (care home staff, family and friends) want and in what form.
 It will also help us develop stakeholder networks and demonstrate to both them and an important funder (Alzheimer’s Society UK) our commitment to scientific methods and innovations that involve service users in design and promotion of person-centred holistic care.

 The work will be split between UK and Brazil, and forms a collaborative project on the SPRINT UK-Brazil network on Assistive media for health and wellbeing in ageing.
 It is therefore co-funded by the network grant of £16,000 from University of Surrey and FAPESP, and an additional pump priming grant of £7,980 from the Faculty of Health and Medical Sciences, University of Surrey.

 Time Matters UK: This will involve two focus groups with care home staff and family and friends of residents.
 It will aim to understand communication practices and problems, and gauge reaction to digital storytelling technology.
-A co-design workshop with a combination of formal and informal carers may also be run to re-design proposals for a communication system based on the results of the previous Brazil and UK studies.
 The work will be led jointly by Theti Chrysanthaki and David Frohlich, together with remote input and analysis from Brazilian colleagues Paula Castro, Ana Raquel Ruiz Abrahão, Paulinha Fernanda Carlos da Silva and Aline Gratão.
 This will be conducted between January 2018 and July 2018.